 Ana Y. Estevez

 I am a neuroscientist with research interests in ion channel physiology and neurodegeneration.
 I earned a B.S. in Psychobiology from Binghamton University and a Ph.D. in Physiology from Wayne State University.
 I was a postdoctoral fellow and research assistant professor at Vanderbilt University medical center prior to coming to St. Lawrence University in 2005.
 I teach Introductory and Advanced Neuroscience as well as the upper level electives Cellular Mechanisms of Memory, Current Topics in Neuroscience, and Drugs and the Brain.
 In my research, I use the small nematode worm C. elegans or cultured neorons as model systems to identify potential therapeutic targets for the treatment of stroke and other neurodegenerative diseases.
 Because students are an integral part of my research program, I typically have several working with me every semester.
-I serve the university as Chair of Faculty Council; a member of the Health Careers Committee; and as the campus coordinator for the Denmark study abroad program.
+I serve the university as Chair of Faculty Council and as a member of the Health Careers Committee.

 Recent Journal Article Publications: